An investment in knowledge always pays the best interest.— Benjamin Franklin

 Although the outside representation may be in the minority, several important decisions regarding the fund require the majority approval of the outsider representation to prevent conflicts of interest.

-A custodian, usually a bank, holds the money and securities in trust, and handles the relationships with the investors, such as sending the monthly financial statements and proxy forms for voting.
+A custodian, usually a bank, holds the money and securities in trust, and manages the relationships with the investors, such as sending the monthly financial statements and proxy forms for voting.
 It has no part in the investment choices or decisions of the fund.

 Types of Investment Companies